leoanthonyc/smart_pension/README.md

 ## TODO
 - Make `PageViewScanner` robust by validating if `path` and `ip_address` fits a certain format, i.e. `path` is a valid URL format, `ip_address` is a valid IP address
+- Make it possible to output the lists to a file

 ## Summary
 I'm aware that my implementation only fits the requirements of this test and may not be future-proof, especially when new requirements come in.
 I encourage anyone to try new methods, do not hold on to the current implementation especially when it makes development hard.